Basketball in England: World War II

 English Basketball was progressing very well indeed and by including "Catford Saints" as the English team (1939 Championship Winners) in the Liège Festival that year, the ABBA once more made England's position in European Basketball felt.
 It is unfortunate for the progress of Basketball that World War II started in the latter part of 1939.

 A Championship Final was held in April 1940 with the Birmingham Athletic Institute (BAI) beating London Central YMCA in this final.
 Due to the war there was no Championship for the next six years and thus Birmingham retained the Trophy for that period.

 The War, although stemming the development of the actual number of clubs in Britain, did have a good effect upon the game.
 The Army adopted the game and a number of Army teams were started.
 The Army influenced the other services and Inter-Service Tournaments were started.

 Many novices at basketball were introduced to a better class of play and coaching in the services.
 With the fall of the European Countries, many service personnel from these countries came to Britain, included in the Polish and French services contained some very keen basketball players, these people helped in the development of the game in the Forces.

 In 1942/43, with the arrival of American forces, a further impetus to the growth of the game was given and their influence on the game in Britain continued for many years after the War.

 Present

-Basketball struggles to get funding, but there are still two leagues (the British Basketball League and the English Basketball League).
-The latter covers divisions 2, 3, and 4.
-There are also several amateur local leagues across the UK.
+According to Sport England's 2024 Active Lives surveys, basketball participation reached its highest level since the surveys' inception in 2015.
+Basketball is considered one of the fastest-growing sports in the UK.
+It is the second most popular team sport, with over 1.5 million people playing weekly.

+Basketball in England is led by Basketball England and there are similar organisations in other parts of the UK including Basketball Wales, basketballscotland and Basketball Northern Ireland.

+Over 1,198,900 under-16s play basketball in England on a weekly basis.
+The most popular school years for the sport are years 3-6 (640,000) and years 7-11 (509,600).
+The gender split is 814,600 boys and 374,000 girls.
+Over 344,400 adults take part in basketball (at least) twice in a 28-day period as well.

+Basketball struggles to get funding and has undergone a lot of change in the early 2020s, but there are still over a million people playing every week.

+Semi-professional and Amateur Basketball

+There is a basketball league for all ages and levels: